gerhard-source/NewPhysics/README.md

 - 👋 Hi, I love physics.
-I'm an old physicist from the University Greifswald.
+I'm an physicist from the University Greifswald.
 My name is Denkrebell on X, DenkRebellx on Mastodon.social.
 - 👀 I am interested on physics,
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me p@tronsoft.de